KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/an-advanced-approach-to-komodos-antara-framework.md

         EVAL(EVAL_GATEWAYS, 0xf1)
 ```

 As the eval code must range between `0` and `255`, a Smart Chain can have up to 256 total modules.
 The developer of a Smart Chain can determine which modules to add from the available modules in the ecosystem.
-Currently, we do not yet have 256 total modules, and therefore at this time there is no need to choose; the existing modules can be left on their default eval settings.
+At this time, we do not yet have 256 total modules, and therefore there is no need to choose.

 #### Validation Code